VinitKumar0510-sudo/backyardbuds/SETUP.md

-# 🏡 Backyard Buds - Setup Guide
+# 🏡 Backyard Bud - Setup Guide

 ## Prerequisites
 Make sure you have these installed: